yj1910/Create-Certificate-using-DS-and-CA-in-fedora/README.md

     ````
    ** Note: To check the both testuser.csr and keyid file iuse less command**
 - To review the certificate request:
-   (note: review part is not able to tested properly because getting sslexception error.
-Trying to resolve the error but not able to resolve due to lack of time)
+   (note: review part is not tested properly because getting sslexception error.
+Trying to resolve the error but not able to resolve due to lack of time.)
    ````bash
    $ pki Yashjain@123 ca-cert-request-review 0×c --file testuser.csr
    or